persuaded9041/poke-solus-rgb/README.md

 Quick overview of changes:
 1. All 151 Pokémon are obtainable through normal means
+2. Some new gameplay features have been added
-2. HMs can be taught to party Pokémon without using up one of their move slots
+    - HMs can be taught to party Pokémon without using up one of their move slots
+    - Trades can be performed in-game via the Trader NPC
+    - There is an in-battle EXP bar
-3. Some new content is added, and some visual content is changed
+3. Some visual content is changed (sprites)
-4. Some bugs/oversights are fixed
+4. Some bugs/oversights from vanilla are fixed

 For a detailed look at all the changes, check out the [feature log][featurelog].